Central-California-Health-Foundation/The-Structural-Friction-Model/README.md

 The figures in Section III illustrate the outcome *curves*, but to fully satisfy reviewer critiques regarding "black box" indices and abstract concepts, the final proposal requires visualizations that decompose the friction index and demonstrate testable policy shocks.

 ### 8.1 Figure 1: Friction Decomposition Plot
 Reviewers will rightly ask, “What actually *drives* friction in the real world?”
-This figure decomposes the composite $F_s$ index, showing the explicit illustrative contribution of $C_{temp}$, $C_{fin}$, and $C_{safe}$ across theoretical geographies.
+This figure decomposes the composite $F_s$ index, showing the explicit illustrative contribution of $C_{temp}$, $C_{fin}$, and $C_{safe}$ across actual Central Valley tracts.
 This visually proves that high friction isn't just a number; it’s a specific product of infrastructure deficits and economic constraints.

 ### 8.2 Figure 2: The Structural Release Hypothesis Simulation (Policy Shock)
 This is the framework's most critical conceptual figure.
 It demonstrates that the SFM is not just descriptive but is *tunable* and *testable*.
 It shows a before-and-after simulation for a *single individual* with fixed $V_i$.
 When exposed to high $F_s$ (pre-intervention), their probability of adherence ($P(A)$) is suppressed to <20%.
 Following a targeted "Structural Release" policy (e.g., introduction of mobile clinics reduces $C_{temp}$), $F_s$ is brought below the collapse threshold, triggering an immediate, non-linear jump in $P(A)$ to >80%.
 This screams, "policy intervention works."

 ### 8.3 Figure 3: SFM Phase Diagram (Regions of Collapse and Agency)
 This converts the framework into a comprehensive **system map**.
 It is a 2D plot of $F_s$ vs. $V_i$, colored by $P(A)$.
 This visualization effortlessly communicates the interaction effect: it proves that in high-friction environments (right side), individuals collapse to low adherence *regardless* of their baseline capacity, defining the "Constraint-Dominant Regime."
 Only when friction is low (left side) can variance manifest, creating the "Agency-Dominant Regime."
+Preliminary mapping of Fresno City already demonstrates this phase shift, with high-friction southern tracts tightly clustering in the constraint-dominant regime.

 <img width="737" height="436" alt="Screenshot 2026-04-02 at 9 37 50 AM" src="https://github.com/user-attachments/assets/c1967a5d-1cfd-4711-9068-1a4e975952aa" />